 If you have read my primer post on network-attached storage (NAS) servers, it's pretty clear that I've unapologetically picked Synology as my go-to brand.

-That’s because the answer depends on your situation — there are different server models for a reason.
-By the end of this post, you’ll be able to figure that out for yourself confidently.
-That's the hope anyway.
+But which Synology NAS to buy can be a tough question.
+And the answer depends on your situation — there are different server models for a reason.
+By the end of this post, you can figure that out for yourself confidently.
+That's the hope, anyway.